 - Antarctic Explorer: This adventure takes you to the Antarctic peninsula, where you can see glaciers, snow-covered landscapes, icebergs and viewing rare wildlife.

 - Great Lakes Explorer: Discover granite islands that comprise Georgian Bay Biosphere Reserve while hiking and kayaking through its vistas.

 - Chilean Fjords & Patagonia Explorer: Discover the rugged and natural beauty of Patagonia.
 Marvel in the soaring peaks and towering ice shelves as you navigate the iceberg-crowded channels of the Chilean fjords.

 Are you ready to be immersed in the authentic beauty of the world?
-Silversea cruises brings you an ultra-luxury experience.
-On board, you'll find 24-hour gourmet dining, butler services, and exciting entertainment.
-On top of all that, there's premium alcoholic beverages.
+Silversea Cruises brings you an ultra-luxury experience.
+On board, you'll find 24-hour gourmet dining, butler services and exciting entertainment.
+On top of all that, there are premium alcoholic beverages.

 Each day, you can experience complimentary shore excursions.
 Your all-inclusive Silversea cruise awaits.